 When did all this "go with your gut" nonsense get so thoroughly out of hand?
 It hasn't always been like this you know.
 Oh sure, there have always been ignorant simpletons who blundered through on their gut.
 They were, as now, most people, and going with your gut was understood to be the average person's main weapon in his limited mental arsenal.

-And intuition?
-Well, as I discuss in my article, there is nothing necessarily wrong with that word or approach, so long as you understand what it really means, which should be as Dowd suggests a process of fast-sifting what you've acquired the old-fashioned way (or in Bush's case, what you haven't acquired).
+Well, as I discuss in my above-mentioned article, there is nothing necessarily wrong with that word or approach, so long as you understand what it really means, which should be as Dowd suggests a process of fast-sifting what you've acquired the old-fashioned way (or in Bush's case, what you haven't acquired).
 Artists and even scientists have employed intuition to great success.
 The thing is, they didn't go about huffing and puffing like professional wrestlers, blathering about the superiority of intuition or gut-going over and against its enemy in the other corner, reason.

 No, that kind of plainly stupid and self-destructive nonsense really picked up steam in the 1990s, right about the same time the faith-based movement, which is fundamentally anti-scientific and anti-rational, was realizing the fruits of its political works, as the ghastly Evangelical-Republican theocracy was taking over across the USA.

 Now, you might ask, what has that got to do with Neopagans and the late 20-century occult (lite) revival?
-Well, quite simply that the "revival", which was a considerable expansion of the market for occult products, Tarot being a prime example, in order to expand had to be made accessible and attractive to an entirely different class of people than the usual occult nerds who enjoy wasting their lives buried in mounds of obscure, incomprehensible, symbol books.
+Well, quite simply that the "revival", which was a considerable expansion of the market for occult products, Tarot being a prime example, in order to expand had to be made accessible and attractive to an entirely different class of people than the usual occult nerds, people who enjoy wasting their lives buried in mounds of obscure, incomprehensible, symbol books.